 - How to Earn Chase Points

-Book Flights for Free Using Points
+Book Free Flights Using Points

-One of our favorite uses of any frequent flyer points is booking the cheap domestic or international flight deals you see here or with a Thrifty Traveler Premium subscription.
-And the absolute best way to book them is with Chase Ultimate Rewards points.
+The starting point and easiest way for many travelers to redeem any frequent flyer points is booking the cheap domestic or international flight deals you find through Google Flights – or with a Thrifty Traveler Premium subscription.
+And one of the best ways to book them is with Chase Ultimate Rewards points.

 4 (or More!)
 Roundtrip Tickets to Hawaii